RENEW: A MomChic Retreat.

 The MomChic weekend is designed for relaxation, connection, learning and to define/embrace your life!
 September 17 - September 19, 2021 Hotel Lucy, Granbury, Texas.

 Kathryn uses research based, science backed interventions to help individuals connect to themselves and others.
 Kathryn sees clients with a variety of goals including but not limited to; couple’s work, decreased stress, increased communication skills, self -awareness and growth, she helps individuals and couples navigating transitions and has been known to help many a stressed -out mom and dad!

-Kathryn’s extensive experience in couples counseling lays the foundation for a healthy direct, relationship consulting approach.
-When it comes to couples, Kathryn looks at the patterns in the relationship that have developed over time and then works with the couple on which patterns are working for them, and which patterns may be working against them!
+Kathryn’s extensive experience in couples counseling lays the foundation for a healthy- direct, relationship consulting approach.
+Kathryn is no BS When it comes to couples.
+Kathryn looks at the patterns in the relationship that have developed over time and then works with the couple on which patterns are working for them, and which patterns may be working against them!
 Sometimes, it may be that the couple never really learned how to communicate, resulting in irritability and conflict.
 Kathryn helps the couple develop the tools to communicate effectively, ultimately leading to increased emotional connection and intimacy.
 Kathryn aims for the sessions to be full of intelligent, deep connecting conversations that ultimately produce life changing results.

-Kathryn’s individual coaching experience runs the gamut from helping new mom’s transition to motherhood, individuals struggling with the “mid-life awakening,” and individuals adjusting to a new normal, with their children grown and gone.
+Kathryn’s individual coaching and counseling experience runs the gamut from helping new mom’s transition to motherhood, individuals struggling with the “mid-life awakening,” and individuals adjusting to a new normal, with their children grown and gone.
 Kathryn provides useful feedback, resources and direction.
 Kathryn has been told her calming presence and use of humor in session is very cathartic for clients.
 Kathryn is available for virtual or in office sessions!